psytext/rosettastats/docs/anova-oneway.md

 # Oneway anova

-To compare the means in three or more independent groups, oneway analysis of variance is normally computed.
+To compare the means in three or more independent groups, oneway analysis of variance can be used.
 In this example, a dataset/dataframe called `dat` contains a categorical variable `groupingVariable` and a continuous variable `dependentVariable`.

 ## SPSS